3DCoded/Happy-Hare/Basic-Operation.md

     <li>With Gate Sensor: This is achieved by homing to specific point.
 Note that the homing point is considered "point 0".</li>
   </ul>

-#### 3\.
-Bowden Tube Loading:
+#### 3. Bowden Tube Loading:
 The MMU will then load the filament through the bowden in a fast movement.
 The speed is controlled by `gear_from_spool_speed` and `gear_from_buffer_speed` depending on whether Happy Hare believes it is pulling filament from the spool or from the buffer.
 It is advantageous to pull more slowly from the spool to overcome the higher friction.
 Once a full unload has occurred and deposited filament in the buffer the higher speed 'gear_speed_from_buffer' can be used to reduce loading times.
 The length of the bowden move is determined by the calibrated value `mmu_calibration_bowden_length` that is persisted in `mmu_vars.cfg`

   <ul>
     <li>With Encoder: Sometimes when loading from spool a sudden jerk can occur causing the gear stepper to loose steps.
 There is an advanced option to allow for correction if this occurs (or other slippage) if an encoder is fitted.
 If `bowden_apply_correction` is enabled and the encoder measures a difference greater than `bowden_allowable_load_delta', additional moves will be made correct the error (see comments in `mmu_parameters.cfg` for more details)</li>
   </ul>

+#### 4. Toolhead Homing:
-**4\.
-Toolhead Homing:** Before loading to the nozzle it is usually necessary to establish a known home position close or in the toolhead.
+Before loading to the nozzle it is usually necessary to establish a known home position close or in the toolhead.
 For this point is then a known distance to the nozzle.
 There are four main methods of achieving this and the choice depends on the setting of `extruder_homing_endstop` and associated parameters.
   <ul>
     <li>4a. "collision" - Detects the collision with the extruder gear by creeping towards the extruder while monitoring encoder movement (obviously requires encoder and can cause filament grinding)
     <li>4a. "mmu_gear_touch" - Use touch detection when the gear stepper hits the extruder (requires careful stallguard callibration)